JonahGoldsmith/Starlight/README.md

 ### Prerequisites

-Must have CMake, a C and C++ Compiler and an ASM Compiler on the System.
+Must have Cmake, and a C/C++ Compiler

-We are Prioritizing Support for Clang, and MSVC.
+We are Prioritizing Support for Clang, GCC, and MSVC.
 I Want to Support MINGW and other Compilers but I am not Familiar with the Platforms